 Develop a clear SEO strategy

-Before adding keywords to your website or commissioning blog articles, you need to first take time to figure out where you stand and what you need.
-This helps to avoid inefficient work and allows you to use your budget where it matters most.
+Before adding keywords to your website or commissioning blog articles, you must first figure out where you stand and what you need.
+This helps you avoid inefficient work and allows you to use your budget where it matters most.
 It’s best to follow a clearly defined order:

 1. Thoroughly analyse existing pages and content